MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-ios-ipados.md

 You're configuring an update profile for devices on the manufacturing floor at Contoso's industrial facility.
 The facility runs 24x7, 365 days a year, except for a few hours of mandatory stoppage for safety inspections.
 These inspections happen early Sunday morning every week.

 These devices run two vendor apps.
-To remain in a supported configuration, both apps are updated infrequently, and must run a specific version of the app and operating system.
+To remain in a supported configuration, both apps are updated infrequently, and must run a specific version of the app and OS.

 You want to deploy a specific, older iOS/iPadOS version (15) to these devices, as the app vendor doesn't support later releases yet.
 Since the devices are nearly always in use, you only have a small maintenance window once a week on Sunday.